Difference Between Performance Testing, Load Testing, and Stress Testing – With Examples

-Q. What is difference between Performance Testing, Load Testing and Stress Testing?
+What is Performance Testing?

-Resource usage, scalability and reliability of the product are also validated under this testing.
-This testing is the subset of performance engineering, which is focused on addressing performance issues in the design and architecture of software product.
+Resource usage, scalability, and reliability of the product are also validated under this testing.
+This testing is the subset of performance engineering, which is focused on addressing performance issues in the design and architecture of a software product.

 Performance Testing Goal:

-A 70kb page would take not more than 15 seconds to load for a worst connection of 28.8kbps modem (latency=1000 milliseconds), while the page of same size would appear within 5 seconds, for the average connection of 256kbps DSL (latency=100 milliseconds).
+A 70kb page would not take more than 15 seconds to load for the worst connection of 28.8kbps modem (latency=1000 milliseconds), while the page of the same size would appear within 5 seconds for the average connection of 256kbps DSL (latency=100 milliseconds).

-Load testing is meant to test the system by constantly and steadily increasing the load on the system till the time it reaches the threshold limit.
-It is the simplest form of testing which employs the use of automation tools such as LoadRunner or any other good tools, which are available.
-Load testing is also famous by the names like volume testing and endurance testing.
+Load testing is meant to test the system by constantly and steadily increasing the load on the system until it reaches the threshold limit.
+It is a subset of performance testing.

 Load Testing Goal:

-The goals of load testing are to expose the defects in application related to buffer overflow, memory leaks and mismanagement of memory.
-The issues that would eventually come out as the result of load testing may include load balancing problems, bandwidth issues, capacity of the existing system etc…
+- Exposing the defects in an application related to buffer overflow, memory leaks and mismanagement of memory.
+The issues that would eventually come out as a result of load testing may include load balancing problems, bandwidth issues, the capacity of the existing system, etc.

-For example, to check the email functionality of an application, it could be flooded with 1000 users at a time.
+Let’s consider to check the email functionality of an application, that could be flooded with 1000 users at a time.
 Now, 1000 users can fire the email transactions (read, send, delete, forward, reply) in many different ways.

 Under stress testing, various activities to overload the existing resources with excess jobs are carried out in an attempt to break the system down.
 Negative testing, which includes removal of the components from the system is also done as a part of stress testing.